 Both the powered and non-powered sites can be reserved by up to 6 people, with an oddly specific limit of just 4 adults or 4 children per site.
 The sites are spread out over dirt, grave, and grass.
 Whether you stay in a tent site or a powered site, there is access to well-equipped kitchens, dining, and barbecue areas.
 An amenities key is provided to guests to access the toilets and showers.
 There is also a playground inside the holiday park.
 Tent campers who don’t need as many amenities may prefer to stay at nearby Richardsons Beach Campground in Freycinet National Park (which also has 18 powered sites for campervans).

-Big 4’s caravan park in Coles Bay offers non-powered sites at $30 per night, powered sites at $36 per night and a variety of two-bedroom cabins at $115 to $155 per night (all prices in Australian dollars as of September, 2014).
-Big 4 members receive a 10% discount off of these rates.
+Big 4’s caravan park in Coles Bay offers non-powered sites, powered sites, and a variety of two-bedroom cabins.
+Big 4 members receive a 10% discount off of the rates for accomodations.
 You can also get the same discount if you rent a campervan from Maui, Mighty, or Britz.
 One Britz vehicle to consider is the Venturer 2-Berth Campervan.
 For reservations, call (03) 6257-0115 or (800) 786-512 or visit Big 4’s webpage for Big 4 Iluka on Freycinet Holiday Park.

 Directions: Take Tasman Highway (A3) 11.3 kilometers south of Bicheno to Coles Bay Road (C302) and take this road southeast toward Coles Bay.
 After 26 kilometers, reach Coles Bay and turn right on Reserve Road, a short road that ends at the holiday park.
 Past Reserve Road, Coles Bay Road continues into Freycinet National Park, reaching the visitor center after another kilometer.